Creative Commons License

 Digital USD Citation

 Koeninger, Katelyn; Markus, Jillian; James, Linsey; Thomas, Kristen; Neitzke, Heidi; Topp, Robert; and Brosky, Joseph A., "An Off-Season Brace-Free Neuromuscular Ankle Training Program Among Brace- Reliant and Nonbrace-Reliant Division II Female Athletes" (2017).
-Nursing and Health Science Faculty Publications.
+School of Nursing and Health Science: Faculty Scholarship.
 22.